 The following table compares Anaconda vs ActivePython vs Python:

-Anaconda vs ActivePython vs Python – Which Python Distribution to use and when?
+Anaconda vs ActivePython vs Python – Which Python to download?

 |Pre-built Distributions||Multiple Python cores||Multiple ActivePython

 |Package Manager||Pip||State Tool (in Beta)||Conda|

 |Native Virtual Environments||No||Yes||Yes|

 1 – All packages are pulled as source code from PyPI, as well as other sources

 *for commercial use.
 For non-commercial purposes, Anaconda is still free.

 Experienced Pythonistas will likely prefer to use Python.org’s Python core, and then manually install all the packages they require from PyPI using pip.
 For the time being, dependency resolution will still need to be managed manually.

 New to Python?
 We’d recommend starting with a pre-built version of Python such as those offered by ActivePython or Anaconda in order to simplify and speed setup.
 These kinds of “batteries included” Python environments provide everything you need to get started coding right away.